 In 1992, the Colorado General Assembly passed legislation that created a Sex Offender Treatment Board to develop standards and guidelines for the assessment, evaluation, treatment and behavioral monitoring of sex offenders.
-The General Assembly changed the name to the Sex Offender Management Board (SOMB) in 1998 to more accurately reflect the duties assigned to the SOMB.
+The General Assembly changed the name to the Sex Offender Management Board (SOMB) in 1998 to more accurately reflect the duties assigned.

-The Board reviews, develops and revises the standards and guidelines using a comprehensive, transparent public process.
+The Board reviews, develops, and revises the Standards using a comprehensive, transparent public process.

 Adult Standards